-Other Intangibles primarily represent the amounts assigned to client relationships related to the Advantage IQ acquisition of Cadence Network in 2008 (estimated amortization period of 12 years), Ecos in 2009 (estimated amortization period of 3 years) and The Loyalton Group in 2010 (estimated amortization period of 6 years), software development costs (estimated amortization period of 5 to 7 years) and other.
+Other Intangibles represent the amounts assigned to client relationships related to the Ecova acquisition of Cadence Network in 2008 (estimated amortization period of 12 years), Ecos in 2009 (estimated amortization period of 3 years), Loyalton in 2010 (estimated amortization period of 6 years), Prenova in 2011 (estimated amortization period of 9 years) and LPB in 2012 (estimated amortization period of 3 to 10 years), software development costs (estimated amortization period of 3 to 7 years) and other.
 Other Intangibles are included in other intangibles, property and investments - net on the Condensed Consolidated Balance Sheets.
 Amortization expense related to Other Intangibles was as follows for the three and six months ended June 30 (dollars in thousands):

-T hree months e nded Jun e 30, Six months ended June 30, June 30, 2011 : 2010 2011 2010 Other intangible amortization \$ 1,264 \$ 966 \$ 2,153 \$ 1,907
+Three mor iths ended Six months ended

+June 30, June 30,

+2012 2011 2012 2011

+Other intangible amortization \$2,558 \$1,264 \$4,655 \$2,153